Jeollanam-do at a Glance

 Top 5-7 Attractions

-Local Cuisine & Specialties
+Local Foods & Specialties

 - Damyang Tteokgalbi: Damyang's representative dish, loved by all ages, made from seasoned minced beef ribs grilled over charcoal.

-- Gangjin Maesaengi: A winter delicacy characterized by its soft and fragrant taste, grown in the clean tidal flats of Gangjin Bay.
+gulbi) dried in the sea breeze of Beopseongpo, known for its superb savory taste. - Gangjin Maesaengi: A winter delicacy characterized by its soft and fragrant taste, grown in the clean tidal flats of Gangjin Bay.

 Seasonal Recommendations